joelchrono12/joelchrono12.ml/_posts/2026-03-07-a-one-page-notebook.md

 </details>

-So, how do you feel about this kind of analogue productivity stuff?
+So, how do you feel about this kind of analog productivity stuff?
 I keep jumping on and off, but this one seemed rather fun to me, and I may make use of it on a more regular basis, I just need to not forget about it...

 If you decide to make your own, I would love to see it as well!
 Any advice or ideas to implement for it are welcome too, but maybe keeping it simple is the point of it all...